RoseAstral/ecommerce-2/README.md

 ### You will also need to link the app to a database for it to function
 Open settings.py
-Scroll down to the # Database section fill in the required infomation to like the app to a database
+Scroll down to the # Database section fill in the required information to like the app to a database

 ### 5. Apply Migrations and Create a Superuser